119th Lochaber Agricultural Show & Family Fun Day

 Lochaber's annual agricultural/horse/food/craft show is held beneath the spectacular backdrop of Ben Nevis at Inverlochy Castle Farm, Happy Valley, by kind permission of Ewen Campbell.
 Please look at our location page for details of how to get to the show.

 The show attracts around 1500 locals and visitors and is a celebration of what rural Lochaber has to offer.
-Thanks to the generosity of our local sponsors all school children had free entry in 2015.
+Thanks to the generosity of our local sponsors all school children will have free entry this year.
 Everybody is welcome, whatever your walk of life, and we hope you'll have a great day!

-For 2015 we had a whole host of events scheduled including, for the first time, two birds of prey flying displays and a chance to see the birds close up during the rest of the day.
+For 2016 we have a whole host of events scheduled including two birds of prey flying displays from Kintail Birds of Prey, Argyll and a chance to see the birds close up during the rest of the day.

 - 12:30 - Opening Ceremony with LAS President.
 Followed by Lochaber Schools Pipe Band & Highland Dancers